kasmtech/workspace-ai-images/GPU_SETUP.md

 # Accelerating workspaces

+**Note:** This step is required for workspace images that are _not_ in the Kasm AI Image Repository and if you're running Kasm versions prior to 1.17.

 Please ensure to set the correct enivronment variables in your Workspace configuration by modifying your Docker Run configuration to include:
 ```json
 {